Source: Dimensional Fund Advisors (2018). Mutual Fund Landscape, https://us.dimensional.com/perspectives/mutual-fund-landscape-2018

 - establish a future income stream from the portfolio

-Allodium believes that all investors should consider using the academically based science of investing to develop thoughtful and prudent investment strategies like a college endowment fund committee.
-We have adopted many of these smart, proven, evidence-based strategies into our investment strategy.
-We want to model the prudent investment practices of large institutional investors.
-We believe that our investment strategy incorporates the best practices of fiduciary investment management.
+Allodium believes that many investors should consider using the academically based science of investing to develop thoughtful and prudent investment strategies like a college endowment fund committee.
+We have adopted many of these evidence-based strategies into our investment strategy.
+We want to model the prudent investment practices of large institutional investors—what we believe to be some of the most appropriate practices of fiduciary investment management.